ismel0x/splash-riad-alkemia/replit.md

-# Replit Configuration for WiFi Guest Registration System
+# Riad Alkemia WiFi Portal

 ## Overview

-This is a WiFi guest registration system for Riad Alkemia, a boutique hotel in Marrakech.
-The application provides a user-friendly interface for guests to register for WiFi access by providing their details and accepting terms of service.
-The system includes email verification using Verimail API and supports multiple languages (English, French, Arabic).
-It features a modern, responsive design with Moroccan hospitality theming.
+This is a WiFi guest portal application for Riad Alkemia, a Moroccan hospitality business in Marrakech.
+The application provides a registration system for WiFi access where guests fill out their details, verify their email, and receive WiFi credentials.
+The system includes multi-language support (English, French, Arabic) and integrates with email verification services to ensure valid guest information.

 ## User Preferences